- Planning your visit

 The Rainforest Seed Project at the Australian PlantBank contributes to the Global Strategy for Plant Conservation and conservation planning for threatened species.
 The Rainforest Seed Project is generously funded by the Arcadia Fund who are providing 50% of the project funding over a five year period from 2013 to 2017.
 Supporters helping to match the Arcadia funding include Tony Maxwell & Robyn Godlee, the Clayton family, Dr Jan Roberts and Mr Ken Roberts AM and Principal Conservation Partner HSBC.

-We have achieved two thirds of our $600,000 fundraising goal for this project and invite you to join our generous donors and help us reach our target and ensure the success of this project.
+We have almost secured our $600,000 fundraising goal for this project and invite you to join our generous donors and help us reach our target and ensure the success of this project.
 You can donate on line here or contact the Development team at the Trust on 02 9231 8366.

 Key features of the project